SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

 It's worth mentioning that marginal contribution to volatility also plays a crucial role in portfolio analytics.
-It leads to a useful way to attribute portfolio volatility to each constituent since the weighted sum of the marginal contribution to volatility equals the portfolio volatility.
-This conclusion leaves us an addible attribution of portfolio volatility.
-Qian (2006) links the contribution to volatility to conditional percentile contribution of loss, providing a nice financial interpretation for the quantity.
+It leads to an addible attribution of portfolio volatility to each constituent.
+Qian (2006) further linked the marginal contribution to volatility to conditional percentile contribution of loss, providing a nice financial interpretation for the quantity.

 $$
 \begin{aligned}